 In this way, a user's funds are never at risk, and always redeemable.

-As mentioned earlier, the stake pool works with active stakes to maintains fungibility of stake pool tokens.
+As mentioned earlier, the stake pool works with active stakes to maintain fungibility of stake pool tokens.
 Fully activated stakes are not equivalent to inactive, activating, or deactivating stakes due to the time cost of staking.

 Transient stake accounts